-Stellantis Insurance Ltd covers three lines of business which are Class 12 - Miscellaneous Financial Loss, Class 2 - Income Protection Insurance and Class 5 - Other Motor Insurance.
+Stellantis Insurance Ltd covers three lines of business ('LoB') which are LoB 12 - Miscellaneous Financial Loss, LoB 2 - Income Protection Insurance and LoB 5 - Other Motor Insurance.
 The underwriting risk which is applicable to the Company includes Premium & Reserve, Lapse and Catastrophe risks (Natural and Other Non-life Catastrophe).

-The underwriting risk capital charge under the ORSA amounts to 44,656KEUR and that under the Standard Formula 73,778KEUR.
-There is a significant variation between the two results due to the following reason:
+The underwriting risk capital charge under the ORSA amounts to 52,939 KEUR and that under the Standard Formula 54,878 KEUR.
+The variation between the two results is due to the following reasons: